 Adjusting to college life is often harder than most first year students and their parents anticipate.
 Students know that life at college is going to be different, and they are excited, and perhaps a bit anxious, about starting their adventure.
 But it’s difficult to anticipate how different life may be when you don’t exactly know what to expect.
 College is, for many students, a foreign culture.

 Most students don’t equate entering college to entering a different culture.
 When we talk about culture, we often refer to those things that we do and accept without really thinking about them: our way of life.
-We have expectations, values, ways of talking, eating, behaving, relating to each other, and even thinking – but we don’t give these things any conscious thought most of the time.
-When your student heads to college, she may need to think consciously about how she manages much of her daily life.
-She needs to adjust – and that adjustment will come gradually.
+We have expectations, values, ways of talking, eating, behaving, relating to each other, and even thinking — but we don’t give these things any conscious thought most of the time.
+When your student heads to college, they may need to think consciously about how they manage much of their daily life.
+They need to adjust — and that adjustment will come gradually.

 Making the cultural adjustment

 Most students make the adjustment to college life eventually.
 However, each student may adjust according to a different timetable.
 Some students may find that the adjustment comes fairly easily — they hardly realize that it is happening.
 Other students find the process difficult, slow, and even painful at times.
 However, the stages of cultural adjustment are similar for most everyone.
 If you’ve ever spent a significant amount of time in a foreign country, you may have experienced these phases yourself.

 Helping your student understand and anticipate the stages of cultural adjustment will help them to be prepared for potential culture shock.

 When your student first arrives at college they may experience the honeymoon phase.
 They have made it!
 Your student has spent the last several years working toward this goal and it is finally happening!
 Everything is new and exciting.
 They are fascinated by the novelty of their experiences and enthusiastic about the opportunities before them.
 The college is likely spreading the red carpet for new students with special activities and support.
 Your student feels positive and successful.